 The other potential candidates were Julien BriseBois, Luc Robitaille, Francois Giguere, Pierre McGuire, Pat Brisson, Claude Loiselle, Vincent Damphousse, Patrick Roy, Jim Nill, Blair Mackasey and Doug Risebrough.

-Bergevin has excellent people skills and he developed a large networks of contacts during his years with the Blackhawks and as a player.
+Bergevin has excellent people skills and he developed a large network of contacts during his years with the Blackhawks and as a player.
 He has a wife, Ruth, and three children: Wes, Rhett and Elle.

 The problem with Bergevin is that he only one year of experience as an assistant GM and doesn’t quite grasp of financial numbers and the salary cap.
 Bergevin stopped attending school in grade-11 because of his junior team’s travelling schedule.